AngeloGalav/image-processing-and-computer-vision/2023-05-18 - Intro to CNN.md

 ## Multiple input channels
 Images have 3 channels, so convolution kernels will be a _3-dimensional tensors_ of size $3 × 𝐻_𝐾 × 𝑊_𝐾$ and
 ![[multiple_channels.png]]
-This is still a 2D convolution however, since we slide the kernel in these 2 dimensions only: the thing is, we are working with 3d data structures.
+This is still a _2D convolution_ however, since we slide the kernel in these 2 dimensions only: the thing is, we are working with 3d data structures.
 - The bias, because of equivariance, is the same in all transformations.
+- Filters and input depth always match, and the 3rd dimension of a filter is usually not implicit.

+In the picture, we have a 5x5 conv., but it has 75 params (5x5x3).